FoxRomeo/fritzbox_exporter/README.md

 forked from micxer/fritzbox_exporter
 primary focus of this fork is to build (and continously update/rebuild) the docker container for ARM32v6 (all RaspberryPis), ARM32v7 (newer RPis), ARM64 and x86/AMD64

+Tested on a FRITZ!Box 6591 Cable with FRITZ!OS 7.29

 -----------

 This exporter exports some variables from an